 What Happens If It Rains?

-There's no cause to panic if it starts to rain on your roofing project.
-Our roofers take special care to protect your home with special tarping so that any adverse weather, such as rain or snow, will not damage your home while the roof is being installed.
+There's no cause to panic if it starts to rain during your roofing project.
+Our roofers take special care to protect your home with special tarps that protect from adverse weather, such as rain or snow.

 FAQ About Metal Roofs